shundhammer/qdirstat/README.md

 But the cleanups might be a challenge, "move to trash" works completely differently, and we'd need an installer for a Windows version.

+On Windows, the [WinDirStat](https://windirstat.info/) is one alternative to the QDirStat.

 ## Ready-made Packages